 Take the first step.
 Well now that you’ve read this, you likely already know what you need to do to gain a better leadership balance and be the leader you want to be.
 What are you going to do differently?
 Who will you engage as your support team to encourage and support you in your growth?
 As you make progress balancing on the leadership seesaw, help others to gain a better balance, too.

-ABOUT THE AUTHOR: Lee Ellis is a speaker and the author of Leading With Honor: Leadership Lessons from the Hanoi Hilton, in which he shares his experiences as a Vietnam POW and highlights leadership lessons learned in the camps.
+, in which he shares his experiences as a Vietnam POW and highlights leadership lessons learned in the camps.
 As president of Leadership Freedom, a leadership and team development consulting and coaching company, Lee consults with Fortune 500 senior executives in the areas of hiring, teambuilding, executive development and succession planning.
-For more information, please visit www.leadingwithhonor.com.
+For more information, please visit www.leadingwithhonor.com